 We may have a need for long-term care services because of a physical or mental limitation, a chronic illness or a temporary or permanent disability.
 Should the need occur, we may be physically and mentally able to respond to the challenges of finding suitable types of care for ourselves.
 Then again, we may have to depend on family and friends, along with medical and social service professionals, to make the appropriate decision for us.

-With an increasingly longer life expectancy, most of us can expect to not only be required to find long-term care services or facilities for ourselves and our spouses but also for our parents.
-Thousands of American family members have already accepted the role of caregiver for a family member or a close friend.
+Thousands of family members have already accepted the role of caregiver for a family member or a close friend.
 All of us would probably agree that having a long-term care path laid out in advance of an emergency can make economic and emotional sense.
 Should an unexpected illness or disability occur, we will have provided direction that reflects our wishes, thereby making the process much easier for those who may have to make decisions for us.

 We also want